getodk/docs/aggregate-use.rst

    :alt: Image showing save, save as, delete and display metadata options.

-.. _visulaize-submissions:
+.. _visualize-submissions:

 Visualizing Submissions
 ~~~~~~~~~~~~~~~~~~~~~~~~

 ODK Aggregate provides a quick means for basic data visualization.
 This Visualize functionality is meant to provide a quick means to view early data results in meaningful ways but is not meant to provide complex data analysis functionality.
 You can view your data in bar graph, pie chart or on a map.

-In both Pie chart and bar graph visulaization you can either count the number of times a unique answer occurs in a specified column or calculate sum of values in one column grouped by a value in another column.
-You can choose a column that you want to map in map visulaization.
+In both Pie chart and bar graph visualization you can either count the number of times a unique answer occurs in a specified column or calculate sum of values in one column grouped by a value in another column.
+You can choose a column that you want to map in map visualization.

 .. image:: /img/aggregate-use/visualize.*
-   :alt: Image showing visulaize option.
+   :alt: Image showing visualize option.

 Click on :guilabel:`Visualize` to visualize the submitted data.
 Select bar graph, pie chart or map in the :guilabel:`Type` dropdown.
 Further options are described as follows: